close

 Padam Mobility and SCiA Project Teams

-In collaboration with Community Transport Organizations like FYT Bus and Southampton’s Social Care in Action (SCiA) Dial-a-Ride, Solent Transport, a consortium comprising four local transport authorities in the Solent region, has introduced two new on-demand transport services in the area.
-Specifically, FYT’s on-demand service will cater to residents and visitors on the western side of the Isle of Wight, while members of Dial-a-Ride in Southampton will have access to SCiA’s Dial-a-Ride service.
+Specifically, FYT’s on-demand service will cater to residents and visitors on the western side of the Isle of Wight, while members of Dial-a-Ride in Southampton will be able to book SCiA’s Dial-a-Ride service through the new mobile app.

-Powered by Padam Mobility, a globally renowned provider of dynamic demand-responsive technology, the mobility services aim to offer seamless and convenient access to public transportation within the Solent region.
-To access these services, users can make bookings through the FYT Bus and SCiA booking mobile applications, readily available for download on both Google and Apple app stores.
+Powered by Padam Mobility, a globally renowned provider of dynamic demand-responsive technology, the new journey planning app aims to offer seamless and convenient access to public transportation on the Isle of Wight and across Southampton.
+To access these services, users can download the “FYT and SCIA Booking” app from the App Store or Google Play, select their local service and book their journey..

 Introducing the “FYT Bus On-Demand Service”

-The on-demand FYT Bus, also known as the “Route E afternoon service” or West Wight FYT Bus, will be running only in the afternoons and aims to cater to the transportation needs of residents and tourists in the picturesque west of the Isle of Wight.
+The on-demand FYT Bus, also known as the “Route E afternoon service” or West Wight FYT Bus, will be running only in the afternoons and aims to cater to the transportation needs of residents and tourists on the picturesque, west side of the Isle of Wight.
 This cutting-edge on-demand service is designed to offer convenience and flexibility, with the inclusion of virtual stops and several fixed points served during each ride.
 Passengers will experience a new level of convenience, allowing them to reach their destinations seamlessly.

 Enhanced Accessibility with the “Southampton Dial-a-Ride Service”

-In addition to FYT’s Route E afternoon service, Padam Mobility is delighted to provide Southampton dial-a-ride members with access to the “Southampton Dial-a Ride Service” within the same app.
+In addition to FYT’s Route E afternoon service, Padam Mobility is delighted to provide Southampton Dial-a-Ride members with access to the “Southampton Dial-a-Ride Service” within the same app.
 This service, offered in collaboration with the SCiA Group is set to improve public transport accessibility in Southampton and the surrounding areas by offering real-time bookings across a website, call centre and mobile app.

 Padam Mobility’s cutting-edge technology and expertise will be harnessed to enhance efficiency, streamline booking processes, and simplify management for users of the Southampton Dial a Ride Service.
 Passengers can look forward to an improved and more user-friendly experience, making travel within the city and beyond more accessible than ever before.